apollographql/apollo-client/docs/source/meteor.md

       console.error('ROUTER ERROR:', error); // eslint-disable-line no-console
       res.status(500);
     } else if (renderProps) {
-      // use createMeteorNetworkInterface to get a preconfigured network interface
+      // use createNetworkInterface to get a preconfigured network interface
-      // #1 network interface can be used server-side thanks to polyfilled `fetch` const networkInterface = createMeteorNetworkInterface({
+      // #1 network interface can be used server-side thanks to polyfilled `fetch` const networkInterface = createNetworkInterface({
         opts: {
           credentials: 'same-origin',
           headers: req.headers,